 The researchers surveyed other published estimates of stone-tool densities in other areas of Africa.
 For example, some parts of the Nubian Desert average 12 million artifacts per square kilometer.
 They also calculate expected stone production given certain assumptions about population size and stone tool use over time.
 Overall, the researchers estimate that stone tool production across the entire continent of Africa has resulted in an average of 500,000 to 5,000,000 artifacts per square kilometer.

 Africa is roughly 30 million square kilometers in area, so that would put the total number of stone artifacts between 15 and 150 trillion.
 Yes, that is trillion with a T—an astounding number.

-Now these numbers may be a bit high but even if the authors overestimated the number of rocks several fold, it is clear that the number of rocks that have been manipulated by human hands that lie on or just under the surface of the African landscape is enormous.
+Now these estimates may be too high but even if the authors overestimated the number of rocks several fold, it is clear that the number of rocks that have been manipulated by human hands that lie on or just under the surface of the African landscape is enormous.

 A few months ago I wrote (How Rare Are Stone Age Artifacts?
-A Visit to a Stone Tool-Making Factory in South America) about a dense stone artifact site in South Africa and stated that in just a few acres there had to be billions upon billions of artifacts.
-As well, in South America alone, there must be hundreds of billions of artifacts.
+A Visit to a Stone Tool-Making Factory in South Africa) about a dense stone artifact site in South Africa and estimated that in just a few acres there are billions upon billions of artifacts.
+Furthermore, in South Africa alone, there must be hundreds of billions of artifacts.